dmendel/bindata/manual.md

 An array of bit based integers will be packed according to their endian.

 In a record, adjacent bitfields will be packed according to their endian.
-All other fields are byte aligned.
+All other fields are byte-aligned.

 Examples of bit based integers are: